 Women cannot choose choices.

-The idea of an 'Ideal Woman' is quite simple.
+The idea of an 'Ideal Woman'—(Modern family with backward thinking..)

 "Khoob ladi mardaani, woh toh Jhansi waali rani thi", we have always been taught to fight like a 'man' and to sit like a 'woman'.

 Taking examples of the Indian Television Commercials: we have always seen the man working hard and earning money, riding the bike, buying insurance.
 On the other hand, women in Maggie, Surf Excel (detergents) advertisements.

 We've been told to stay within the 'boundary', behind the curtains, inside the room,